‘Angel of Death’ speaks demonic

 As the night goes on, I realise this is a function focused on the living.
 I feel puzzled about being there.
 My uncertainty gradually turns to frustration that only the voices of the living are part of the proceedings.
 It feels like the dead have been ignored.
 I hear mumbling among them – What about us?

 By the end of the evening, I leave a room of 80 people oblivious to their unseen company.
-On the 90 minute drive home, I journey through my own stages of grief over the content of the evening, and I find many more questions than I started.
+On the 90 minute drive home, I reflect on the content of the evening, and find many more questions than I started.

 Two days later I nearly opt out of attending the second session.